 This is a personal flat-rate allowance.
-You may be able to claim this if you have paid enough in National Insurance contributions in the last 2 full tax years (the tax year runs from 6 April to 5 April the following year).
+You may be able to claim this if you have paid enough in National Insurance contributions.

 The amount you get may be affected by part-time earnings or an occupational or personal pension.
 Only your earnings are taken into account – any earnings of a partner are ignored.

 It is not means-tested, so it is not affected by other income or savings you may have.

 - Under 25 years old - £57.90 per week